 - Diabetes mellitus

-It is considered as the most common test for blockage of artery along with X-ray which is taken afterward the inoculation of dye.
+It is considered the most common test for arterial blockage along with X-rays, which are taken after the inoculation of dyes.

 There are no particular serological indicators to identify Buerger’s disease.
 Suggested tests to find out other reasons of vasculitis consist of LFTs, FBC, fasting glucose, renal function tests, CRP, ESR and autoantibodies.

-Some angiographic characteristics are typical of Buerger’s disease (however not pathognomonic).
-These comprise of ‘corkscrew’ looking arteries resulting from damage of vascular, mainly the arteries in this area of the angle and wrists.
+Some angiographic characteristics are typical of Buerger’s disease (however, not pathognomonic).
+These comprise of ‘corkscrew’ looking arteries, resulting from vascular damage—mainly the arteries in the areas of the ankles and wrists.
 Angiograms can also illustrate stenoses or occlusions in different areas of both the legs and arms.
-At times, it becomes necessary to do angiograms of the other parts of the patient’s body regions, similar to a mesenteric angiogram to get rid of other types of vasculitis that include vascular areas generally for the Buerger’s disease.
+At times, it becomes necessary to do angiograms of other parts of the patient’s body, similar to a mesenteric angiogram, to exclude other types of vasculitis that include vascular areas common for the Buerger’s disease.

-This could be helpful.
-Recently, to remove Buerger’s disease and other reasons of secondary Raynaud’s color Doppler are used.
+Lately, Doppler ultrasound has been used to exclude Buerger’s disease and other reasons of secondary Raynaud’s color.

 This is necessary to eliminate a source of recurring emboli.

-Due to the risk of cancerous elements sometimes biopsy in such areas that do not heal is required, but these skin biopsies are very rarely done.
+Due to the risk of cancerous elements, sometimes a biopsy in non-healing areas is required. but these skin biopsies are very rarely done.

 Therapy of Buerger’s Disease